 To submit to the Emergency Support Fund, applicants can fill in an online Application Form.
+We will not accept any applications by email.

 The Application Form consists of two parts.
 Part 1 has to be completed to submit an application.
-Only applicants that will be awarded with a grant will be asked to fill in part 2, providing organizational and banking details.
+In order to speed up the contracting, applicants are encouraged to already fill in Part 2, providing organizational and banking details, when submitting their application.